-With the consent of the victim, the College shall pursue disciplinary action against the alleged offender.
+The College shall investigate and if necessary pursue disciplinary action against the alleged offender.
 Students who wish to bring disciplinary actions may contact the vice president for student services.
 Both the accuser and the accused are provided with information in case of such allegations and both parties shall be informed of the outcome of the disciplinary hearing.